 I wonder… what’s the most interesting thing you’ve discovered this year?
 Did you tell anyone else about it?
 What else could you find out about it?
 I wonder…

 Father God, thank you for giving us a place to live in this this amazing universe full of wonders.
 Thank you for all the people around us, especially the ones that nobody else notices, but you do.
-Open our eyes to see all of this, to see all of them, and to care for it and to care for them as well, like you do.
+Open our eyes to see all of this, to see all of them, and to care for it and to care for them as much as you do.
 Amen.

 The Royal Institution still maintains Michael Faraday’s laboratory in its original state, including his Bible, and continues Faraday’s practice of providing Christmas science lectures for children and young people.
 All scientific investigations or demonstrations should be carried out in accordance with your school’s Health and Safety Policy.

-Tip: before you stage any ‘public’ scientific demonstration, please do the Michael Faraday thing and check that it works first!
+Teaching tip: before you stage any ‘public’ scientific demonstration, please do the Michael Faraday thing and check carefully, that it works!

 Image © Thinkstock